jojoob/mixtasy/README.md

 4. Copy the `mixtasy.py` and `mixtasy-filter.sh` to a location the 'mixtasy' user has permissions to execute them.

     Note: Permissions granted via groups seems not to be considered.
+5. Adjust the mix address in `mixtasy-filter.sh`
-5. Change the value of the `MIXADDRESS` variable in the `mixtasy-filter.sh` script to the address of your Mixtasy mix (e.g. `mixtasy@mydomain.com`)
+6. Change the value of the `MIXADDRESS` variable in the `mixtasy-filter.sh` script to the address of your Mixtasy mix (e.g. `mixtasy@mydomain.com`)
-5. To define the Postfix Mixtasy filter service add the following block to your Postfix's `master.cf`
+7. To define the Postfix Mixtasy filter service add the following block to your Postfix's `master.cf`

     /etc/postfix/master.cf: